-Any one of these would come in handy, right?
+Any one of these comms superpowers would come in handy, right?
 But if I had to choose, I’d go for super speed, so I can procrastinate three times faster.
-Advertisements Continue reading which comms superpower would you choose?
+Continue reading which comms superpowers would you choose?

 I can’t count the number of times people have said to me ‘do your comms magic on this’, or ‘sprinkle some stardust on that’.
 We know we’re strategic professionals, testing things out and learning as we go.
 But we may … Continue reading the comms unicorn